 Stephen Hodder was educated at the School of Architecture, University of Manchester, where he gained a Distinction in the Bachelor of Architecture degree.
-Following University he joined Building Design Partnership in 1981 and became a member of the Royal Institute of British Architects in 1982.
+Following University, he joined Building Design Partnership in 1981 and became a member of the Royal Institute of British Architects in 1982.

 In 1996 Hodder Associates received the most important award in British Architecture for a single building, the inaugural Stirling Prize for Architecture for the Centenary Building, University of Salford.
 The Practice has now won over forty major awards.

 He was awarded an MBE for services to architecture in the Queens Birthday Honours List, 1998.

-He received an Honorary Doctorate in 2006 from the Manchester Metropolitan University for his regional, national and international contribution to architecture and won the Roses Design Award of ‘Architect of the Year’ in the same year.
+He received an honorary doctorate in 2006 from the Manchester Metropolitan University for his regional, national and international contribution to architecture and won the Roses Design Award of ‘Architect of the Year’ in the same year.

 Stephen received an honorary fellowship from the University of Central Lancashire in 2013 and elected as Chair of the Construction Industry Council (CIC) for 2019-2021.